enfein/mieru/docs/client-install.md

 If your client OS is Linux, you can also install mieru using the debian and RPM installers.

+If you are an OpenWrt user, please copy the extracted mieru executable file to the `/usr/bin/` directory.

 ## Modify proxy client settings

 Use can invoke command